Migrate recurring payments

 2. The recipient (Slate) authorizes import and accepts the customer data from the sender.

-3. The copying process finishes and mapping files are generated.
+3. The copying process finishes, and mapping files are generated.

-To Share customer data with the recipient (Slate):
+To share customer data with the recipient (Slate)

 1. The sender (you) logs into their Stripe account and navigates to the Customers page.

-2. Click Copy customers.
+2. Select Copy customers.

+5. Select Continue.
 If you haven’t previously shared customers with this recipient account, we receive a message stating that the recipient needs to authorize your request before the copy occurs.

-5. They/we click Confirm.
+6. They/we select Confirm.

 Was this article helpful?